Aussies losing on term deposit as rates plunge

 Private debt consists of privately originated corporate loans across a range of risk-return profiles.
 Unlike corporate bonds, these loans are not traded on the public markets.

-For income seeking investors, emerging private credit market is providing a great opportunity to elevated yields with periodic monthly oncome.
+For income seeking investors, the emerging private credit market is providing a great opportunity to elevated yields with periodic monthly oncome.
 Savvy investors now understand that this asset class can also offer appealing diversification opportunities beyond traditional investments like equities and bonds.

 As with an investment in any asset class, selecting a manager who aligns with your specific investment needs and supported by a track record is essential.